ACCUPLACER Basic Skills Assessment

 - You elect to take a developmental course (to ensure proper placement).

-Any student who has a physical or learning disability, or other limitation necessitating special assistance and/or facilities for ACCUPLACER testing, should contact the Student Disabilities Services Coordinator, Maki McHenry, at (860) 253-3021.
+Any student who has a physical or learning disability, or other limitation necessitating special assistance and/or facilities for the ACCUPLACER assessment, should contact the Section 504/ADA Coordinator, Katie Kelley, at (860) 253-3011.

 When and where can students take the ACCUPLACER?